cipollone/trace-dfa/README.md

 * *dfa.tex* is the main output of the program.
 This is the extracted Finite State Automaton which is consistent with the given traces.
 * *apta.tex* is the APTA the algorithm uses internally to represent the input traces (to learn).
 For many traces you won't be able to compile this, due to space limitation on the page.
 * *constraints.tex* is the graph of constraints the algorithm internally uses to represent the constraints in the coloring problem.
 This also could exceed Tex limitations.

+The DFA will be also saved in a .dot text file in the same directory.
+Tools such as GraphViz can read dot files.